 - 1. The Hearing Officer(s) are in charge of the hearing. - 2.
 The hearing shall be orderly.
 Persons exhibiting disorderly conduct may be removed from the hearing. - 3.
 All participants shall turn off cell phones, pagers, and other similar devices during the hearing. - 4.
 Either party at their own expense may make an audio recording of the hearing or arrange for a court reporter's transcript.
 Video recordings are not permitted.
-Upon request, either party will provide - 5.
-If a former tenant asks for a reasonable accommodation in able to have access to the hearing, or timely asks for a reasonable accommodation or VAWA protection regarding the underlying debt issue that is the subject of the hearing, MPHA may reschedule the hearing if the request is related to the reason for the hearing. - 6.
-The MPHA shall present its case first so that the issues are stated. - 7.
-The parties may present oral and documentary evidence relevant to the case. - 8.
+Upon request, either party will provide of the audio recording and transcript to the other party at actual cost or as permitted under the Rules of Civil Procedure. - 5.
+If a former tenant asks for a reasonable accommodation in order able to have access to the hearing, or timely asks for a reasonable accommodation or VAWA protection regarding the underlying debt issue that is the subject of the hearing, MPHA shall reschedule the hearing if the request is related to the reason for the hearing. - 6.
+MPHA shall present its case first so that the issues are stated. - 7.
+The parties may present any evidence relevant to the case, including but not limited to oral, physical, or documentary evidence. - 8.
 The hearing is not subject to judicial rules of evidence and a hearing officer may allow hearsay evidence. - 9.
-An attorney or another person may represent the former tenant at the former tenant's expense.

-10. Legal memoranda or other written arguments are not evidence.
-A memorandum shall be in the format listed below^{}.
-Each party must receive the memorandum or argument from the other party five business days prior to the hearing date.

-- 11. The former tenant may question witnesses and present witnesses, documents, and arguments in support of their position and to dispute MPHA's evidence. - 12.
+An attorney or another person may represent the former tenant at the former tenant's expense. - 10.
+A former tenant may give written and oral argument, although such argument is not evidence.
+When both parties are represented by legal counsel, each party must receive written arguments and exhibits from the other party five business days prior to the hearing date except if there is a good cause reason for the delay in submitting such information, as determined by the Hearing Officers. - 11.
+The former tenant may question witnesses and present witnesses, documents, and arguments in support of their position and to dispute MPHA's evidence. - 12.
 Hearing Officer(s) may ask questions of the former tenant, MPHA or any witness relevant to the issues. - 13.
 The former tenant must show they are entitled to the relief sought.
 MPHA has the burden to show its action is justified. - 14.
 The Hearing Officer(s)' decision shall be based solely on the relevant evidence presented at the hearing and shall not make any settlements or agreements with the former tenant. - 15.
 In making the decision, the Hearing Officer(s) will consult amongst themselves and may not consult with anyone else. - 16.
 MPHA will mail a copy of the Hearing Officer(s)' decision to the former tenant within 10 working days or within a reasonable time. - 17.
 If MPHA does not agree with the Hearing Officers' decision, it may ask the MPHA Board of Commissioners to overturn the decision.